-This hand is similar to Hand 5.
-However, Can you see it?
-West is known to have six Spades, three Hearts and two Diamonds - it is not possible for him to have four Clubs in his hand as well.
+Can you see it?
+West is known to have six Spades, three Hearts and two Diamonds - it is simply not possible for him to have four Clubs in his hand as well.
 However, it is possible that East has four Clubs.
-As a precaution, therefore, you play off the A K and note (with satisfaction) that West throws away a Spade on the .K.
-This leaves you with a marked finesse to take.
-A Club to the ♣9 brings home the bacon and you have your slam.
+As a precaution, therefore, you play off the A K and note (with satisfaction) that West throws away a Spade on the K. This leaves you with a marked finesse to take.
+A Club to the A brings home the bacon and you have your slam.